 Leo Lahti is associate professor in Data Science in University of Turku, Finland.
-His research team focuses on algorithmic techniques that bridge the gap between the theory and practice of modern scientific data analysis.
-The applications range from human microbiome research to computational history and open government data analytics.
+His research team focuses on computational analysis and modeling of complex natural and social systems.
 Lahti obtained doctoral degree (DSc) in statistical machine learning and bioinformatics from Aalto University in Finland (2010), developing probabilistic data integration methods for high-throughput life science data.
 This was followed by subsequent postdoctoral research at EBI/Hinxton (UK), Wageningen University (NL), and VIB/KU Leuven (BE).
 Lahti has coordinated international networks in data science methods and applications, including e.g. the COST action on statistical and machine learning methods in microbiome studies, and organizes international training events on a regular basis.
 He is a founder of the open science work group of Open Knowledge Finland ry.
 For more information, see the research homepage iki.fi/Leo.Lahti

 Computational and data science, statistical and probabilistic programming, machine learning, AI, applied statistics, ecological models, open science